davidozhang/easy-test/README.md

 Future Features
 =====
 The following features are considered and will be gradually rolled out as they become available:
-- Autocomplete file names in-program
+- Autocomplete file names and paths in-program
 - Browse and search directories in-program
-- Add configuration file option for more customization
+- Add configuration file option for greater test customization
-- Compile target (if applicable) while executing the program
 - Send target file to a remote server, check compile status (if applicable) and send test results back